smallsco/mojave/README.md

 # Mojave

-Mojave is a third-party, open-source arena / gameboard for [BattleSnake](https://www.battlesnake.io/).
-It supports snakes that use the [2016](http://web.archive.org/web/20160817172025/http://www.battlesnake.io/readme), [2017](https://stembolthq.github.io/battle_snake/), or [2018](https://github.com/sendwithus/battlesnake-server#api-webhooks) API.
+Mojave is a third-party, open-source arena / gameboard for [Battlesnake](https://www.battlesnake.io/).
+It supports snakes that use the [2016](http://web.archive.org/web/20160817172025/http://www.battlesnake.io/readme), [2017](https://stembolthq.github.io/battle_snake/), [2018](https://github.com/sendwithus/battlesnake-server#api-webhooks) or [2019](http://docs.battlesnake.io/snake-api.html) API versions.

-BattleSnake is an artificial intelligence programming competition hosted yearly in Victoria, BC, Canada.
+Battlesnake is an artificial intelligence programming competition hosted yearly in Victoria, BC, Canada.
 The tournament is a twist on the classic Snake arcade game, with teams building their own snake AIs to collect food and attack (or avoid) other snakes on the board.
 The lasts snake slithering wins!
 More information is available at http://www.battlesnake.io .

 As for the name... since rattlesnakes are known to roam the real Mojave desert, it makes sense for battlesnakes to roam the virtual one, no? :)